logrange/website/blog/performance.md

 # Benchmarking Logrange: Millions of records per second in stand-alone configuration
 _June 21, 2019 by Dmitry Spasibenko, Konstantin Babushkin_

 The intention of this blog post is to present an idea of the Logrange performance.
 This is the first type of such tests where we try to evaluate its performance.
 To give the received numbers some sense, we needed to compare them with "something".
 This "something" became Apache Kafka in a single node configuration.
-Our goal was not to compare Logrange with Apache Kafka, but use Kafka numbers for interpretting Logrange ones.
+Our goal was not to compare Logrange with Apache Kafka, but use Kafka numbers for interpreting Logrange ones.

 ## What is Logrange?
 [Logrange](https://github.com/logrange/logrange) is an open-source streaming database for aggregating application logs, metrics, audit logs and other machine-generated data from thousands of sources.